mikaelvesavuori/acmecorp-microservices-webshop/README.md

 - **Observability and real-time alerting**: Minimize time to uncover problems, and let the system inform about any operational issues
 - **Reliability**: Systems need to be up and working without any significant downtime, nothing can fail/fall through undetected
 - **Elasticity**: Sudden influx of customers should not mean any part of the system fails or becomes slow
-- **Testability**: To support faster throughput and agile work, the overall flow musy be testable (third parties must be mockable)
+- **Testability**: To support faster throughput and agile work, the overall flow must be testable (third parties must be mockable)

 Implicit requirements include performance and security, but these are to be handled on a "by-the-book" or "hygiene" kind of level.